From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: LLMs for Vulnerability Detection

 \section{LLMs for Vulnerability Detection}

 While LLMs can introduce vulnerabilities into the code they generate, the same models also offer opportunities to improve software security, particularly through their use in vulnerability detection.

-Security code reviews performed manually require significant time and effort, especially in large-scale open-source projects with large numbers of contributions.
+Security code reviews performed manually require significant time and effort, especially in large-scale open-source projects with many contributions.
 Hence, the automated tools able to identify security vulnerabilities during code review are highly beneficial~\cite{paul2021security}.
 Among these tools, LLMs emerged as a promising solution for detecting security vulnerabilities.

-This section explores the effective use of LLMs for detecting vulnerabilities in code, in particular, we highlight their limitations, compare their performance with traditional methods, and examine the potential of fine-tuning to enhance their effectiveness in this task.